kenhuang41/cos429-final-project/README.md

 ## Dataset

-The dataset can be found in the folder /cello_pics/ and comprises of 132 images hand-extracted from videos found on Youtube.
+The image dataset can be found in the folder /cello_pics/ and comprises of 132 images hand-extracted from videos found on Youtube.
 Credit to the original content can be found in the acknowledgement section of the final report.

+The string labels table is located in "strings_with_thetas.csv" and contains the training set for the k-nearest neighbors model used in the second phase of the pipeline.

 ---